wendyverdonk93/docs/content/payments/methods/banks/ing-home-pay/activation.md

 1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **Settings** > **Payment methods**.
-3. Under **Standard payment methods**, select the **ING Home'Pay** checkbox.
+3. Under **Additional payment methods**, select the **ING Home'Pay** checkbox.
     If ING Home'Pay is not visible as a payment method in your MultiSafepay account, email the Integration Team at <integration@multisafepay.com>
 4. Click **Save changes**.

 **3.** Enable ING Home'Pay as a payment method in the backend of your ecommerce platform to finalize the connection.